- Hot water extracted for a high percentage of Beta-Glucans

 The mushroom is harvested and extracted from either the mycelium or the fruiting bodies, both of which carry their own unique compounds.
 These are known as Erinacines and Hericenones.
 Erinacines are primarily found in the mycelium, whereas the Hericenones are primarily found in the fruiting bodies.
 We utilize only the fruiting body extract, which is the Beta-Glucan containing part of a Lion's Mane Mushroom.

 These compounds support neuroplasticity by optimizing NGF.
 The ones found in Lion's Mane are among the most potent naturally occurring compounds for inducing NGF production in vitro.1, 2, 3

 Lion's Mane Mushroom extract has shown to exhibit neuroprotection via Nerve Growth Factor (NGF) stimulation.
 NGF is responsible for dealing with the growth and repair of neurons.

 Where to buy Lion's Mane Mushroom

-This Lion's Mane is a Hot Water Extract that's produced by Nammex, which means it's certified organic and guaranteed to be of the highest quality.
+This Lion's Mane is an organic hot water extract guaranteed to be of the highest quality.
 This extract provides over 25% Beta-Glucans.

 1. Hirokazu Kawagishi; Atsushi Shimada; Ryoko Shirai; Kenji Okamoto; Fumihiro Ojima; Hideki Sakamoto; Yukio Ishiguro; Shoei Furukawa (1994).
 "Erinacines A, B and C, strong stimulators of nerve growth factor (NGF)-synthesis, from the mycelia of Hericium erinaceum".
 Tetrahedron Letters.
 35 (10): 1569–1572.
 10.1016/S0040-4039(00)76760-8